How Can I Improve My Mental Health Without Therapy?

 - Seek out inspiring and growth-oriented communities

-- Create boundaries with energy-draining individuals
+- Create boundaries with energy-draining people

-9. Creative Expression and Hobbies: Therapeutic Benefits of Artistic Pursuits
+Creative Expression and Hobbies: Therapeutic Benefits of Artistic Pursuits

 The Science of Creativity and Mental Health